twilio-labs/deadshot/README.md

 ```

 ## Limitations
-At this time, Deadshot is only tested with Github Enterprise, but should work with Github cloud as well.
+At this time, Deadshot has only tested with Github Enterprise, but should work with Github cloud as well.